How Long Can You Make a Claim After a Car Accident?

 Making a Car Insurance Claim and Compensation

-When making a car insurance claim in Queensland, immediately notify your insurance company about the incident and give them all the information they need to assess the claim.
 The specifics of submitting a claim will differ based on the type of car insurance and the insurer’s policies.

-If you are injured in a Queensland motor vehicle accident, you must quickly determine the correct CTP insurer.
-If you lodge against the wrong insurance provider, you may miss your cut-off date and be barred from receiving a compensation payout.
+- If you lodge a claim against the wrong insurance provider, you may miss your cut-off date and be barred from receiving a compensation payout.

 What is the QLD Time Limit for Nominal Defendant Accident Claims?

-When you have an accident with an unidentified or uninsured vehicle (e.g., a hit-and-run accident), you can still seek compensation by making a nominal defendant claim.
-In this case, you have a strict nine-month time limit from the accident date to make a claim.
+When you have an accident with an unknown driver, unidentified or uninsured vehicle (e.g., a hit-and-run accident), you can still be eligible to seek compensation by making a nominal defendant claim.

 Can I Claim for a Motor Vehicle Accident that Happened 3 Years Ago?

-You can lodge a compensation claim for a motor vehicle accident that happened three years ago if you were younger than 18 or were living with a disability.
 If pre-court procedures have not been completed and the three (3) year limitation period draws near, you must bring an application before a judge within the limitation period.
-Once pre-court procedures have been completed, the judge may make orders allowing proceedings to be filed outside the three (3) year period.

-Lodging a Notice of Accident Claim Form
+Lodging a Personal Injury Claim Form

-In circumstances involving an unregistered or unidentified motor vehicle, the time limits are strict, and you must give notice to the Nominal Defendant within three (3) months.
 The Nominal Defendant is a government body that takes the place of the CTP insurer in circumstances where the “at fault” vehicle is either unregistered or unidentified.

 How Long Does a CTP Insurance Claim Take?